oskar1233/oskar1233.github.io/portfolio.markdown

 Website about feelings and emotions focused on children and parenthood.

+Current version of the website is written in Vue.js and is utilizing WordPress as headless CMS.

-Its theme is fully compatible with [AMP](https://www.ampproject.org/).
+Previously, its theme was fully compatible with [AMP](https://www.ampproject.org/).

-Technology: Accelerated Mobile Pages (AMP), Wordpress
+Technology: Accelerated Mobile Pages (AMP), Wordpress, Vue

 ## Dokładkę Proszę!
 (PL) - <small>[link](https://dokladkeprosze.pl)</small>